 About the Rudbeck Laboratory

-The main idea for planning the Rudbeck Laboratory was to create a new type of interdisciplinary research environment within the Faculty of Medicine at Uppsala University, in order to develop new and more effective methods for molecular diagnostics and new therapies.
+The main idea for planning the Rudbeck Laboratory was to create a new type of interdisciplinary research environment within the Disciplinary Domain of Medicine and Pharmacy at Uppsala University, in order to develop new and more effective methods for molecular diagnostics and new therapies.
 In addition to the university's research institutions, the Academic Hospital has clinical activities with patient receptions within the premises.
 The Rudbeck Laboratory is also host for BioVis Platform with its advanced instruments for flow cytometry and microscopy.

 Follow the links on the left for more information about the Rudbeck Laboratory.

 A Short Film About Campus Rudbeck

 There is a short film about the Rudbeck Laboratory.
 The film is both informative and made with a sense of humor.
 In this film you can learn more about the Rudbeck Laboratory, and how it became what it is today.